 No advertisements, no reviews, no tip jar.

 I receive no money for writing this blog.
-My income is adequate, so I don’t have a “tip jar.”
-Give ten bucks to the next homeless person you meet instead.
+My income is more-or-less adequate, and ministers are supposed to do something in the public sphere, so I don’t have a “tip jar.”

 I don’t do ads or product placements.
 If I review something on this blog, it’s because I happen to be interested in it, not because someone paid me or asked me to review it.
-If you decide to send me something to review, please remember that it’s at your risk, and you shouldn’t be surprised if I don’t write a post about your book, product, Web site, etc. But sometimes I do write about what people send me, so maybe it’s worth the risk.
+If you decide to send me something to review, please remember that it’s at your risk, and you shouldn’t be surprised if I don’t write a post about your book, product, Web site, etc. But if I’m interested, I will write about what you send me; you might want to email me to see if I might be interested before you go to the expense of sending something.

 Unless noted otherwise, my entire Web site is: